INFORMATION FOR VISITING POWER PILOTS

 Tug and Glider combinations execute a left turn (to the South) on departure from 30 grass runway, prior to reaching the imaginary boundary line as described above.

 Visiting pilots should visit the Bembridge Radio Control Point (Indicated by the large black letter C on a yellow background) on the south side of the main runway for payment of landing fees, or if the control is not available (out of hours)then please deposit landing fees in the VGC letter box adjacent to the Propeller Public House.
-Care should be taken when walking from the aircraft parking area â€“ please stick to the hedge and keep a lookout for landing gliders, and tugs with tow ropes attached.
+Care should be taken when walking from the aircraft parking area â€“ please stick to the hedge and keep a lookout for landing aircraft.
 Please do not walk across the runway.!

 Telephone Number: 01983873051